 Our first event commences on Friday, October 7 at 5:00pm with a keynote address from Lance and April Ledbetter, founders of the Grammy award-winning label, Dust-to-Digital.
 Since 1999, Lance and April have been on a mission to bring little-known music back from the margins of history, breathing new life into it.
 They design reissues of various digital and physical media, from MP3s to cassette tapes and CDs.

-Live music featuring a Tulsa musician (announcement forthcoming) will conclude the evening.
+Live music featuring Tulsa musician, Chris Blevins will conclude the evening.

 Sharing Oklahoma Music